 The piece, which begins with a certain order, following certain patterns of narrativity, slowly looses its structure as the main character frees himself up from the shackles of work.
 A predefined loss of structure which is linked to the opening up of the piece to polysemic meanings, in addition to being a metaphor for the possibilities that the sought after freedom offers, a freedom which separates our protagonist from the unidirectional destiny offered by his job.
 In this way the unexpected occurs at various levels as the viewer is confronted with a series of images which, despite seeming to have a random order, slowly leads us through the progress of our protagonist.

 The relative filmic disorder that is generated grows as the main character moves further away from the chain of production that has kept him constrained.
 The city, a key element in this piece, is like a mirage of a civilization which has lost its course.
-This video, which, as has already been mentioned, offers multiple levels of reading, opens up a wide range of interpretations, the final version of which each individual viewer can conjecture herself, being thereby able to deposit her own longings in the chain of production of meaning.
+This video, which, as has already been mentioned, offers multiple levels of reading, opens up a wide range of interpretations, the final version of which each individual viewer can conjecture themselves, being thereby able to deposit their own longings in the chain of production of meaning.